I Tried TikTok's One-Minute Messy Bun Hack & I'll Never Wear My Hair Down Again

 Advertisement

+I have a few extra tips and tricks for getting it right.
+If you have layers in your hair, it might be a good idea to pin a few hair grips in place to prevent any spiky pieces of hair from popping up around the bun itself.
+That said, it only adds to the accidentally perfect feel and a look like this shouldn't be too uniform, anyway.
+If your hair is bob-length, make like TikToker Lyss and just use a single scrunchie.

 You also want to ace your hair tools.
-I have a lot of hair so I used the ghd Paddle Brush, which is a must for long, thick hair types as the large surface area makes light work of styling.
-Also try the Beauty by Earth Boar Bristle Hair Brush, which combines bristles and nylon pins so that it doesn't tug at hair.
+I have a lot of hair so I used the ghd Paddle Brush, £21.95, which is a must for long, thick hair types.
+The large surface area makes light work of styling.
+Also try the KENT Brushes Large Natural Bristle & Nylon Paddle Brush, £11, which combines bristles and nylon pins so that it doesn't tug at hair.

-I've also noticed that TikTokers like a '90s scrunchie, but they absolutely love no-crease hair ties, such as Kitsch 8 Pack Hair Coils.
-They don't snag or leave kinks and bends on strands, so you can take them out easily and your hair will look the same as it did before you styled it rather than crinkled or tangled, as is the case with updos.
+Finally, I've noticed that TikTokers like a '90s scrunchie but they absolutely love no-crease hair ties, such as Invisibobble, £4.99 for three.
+As they don't snag or leave kinks and bends on strands, you can take them out easily and your hair will look the same as it did before you styled it, rather than crinkled or tangled, as is the case with updos.

-I'm sold on this hack for a low-maintenance at-home hairstyle, and I bet it'll be my go-to come summer when I prefer to wear my hair up.
+I'm sold on this hack for a low-maintenance at-home hairstyle and I bet it'll be my go-to come summer when I prefer to wear my hair up.
+It's official: beauty TikTok is the gift that keeps on giving.